systemsdesign-tech/java-proto-descriptor-sets/README.md

 ## Custom Options in Descriptor Sets

-Turns out Protobuf correctly sets options in the generated code, but does not properly parse the _set_ options on fields or any other construct.
-They appear as "unknown fields" in the parsed file descriptor set, which is annoying.
+Turns out Protobuf correctly sets options in the generated code, but does not properly parse the _set_ options on fields or any other construct in the file descriptor set.
+They appear as "unknown fields" which is annoying.
 Further investigation is required.

 ## Why?